-Author of the Empowerment \$aga series of stories, and a winner of the 2014 Native American Music Awards, Rose is an international performing arts entertainer, also known by her Native American traditional and stage name, Red Feather Woman.
+Author of the Empowerment \$aga series of stories, Rose is an international performing arts entertainer, also known by her Native American traditional and stage name, Red Feather Woman.
 An accomplished award winning recording artist, storyteller, singer, songwriter and author from the Fort Peck Reservation in Poplar, Montana, and an enrolled member of the Sioux/Assiniboine Tribes, Rose continues to discover the realms of spiritual awareness through the gift of storytelling, in written, oral and musical forms.
 Her fiction is themed with traditional values, blended with ancient stories from the past.